NaeemK1188/c1224-code-solutions/css-cascade/css-cascade-quiz-notes.md

 - What are the four components of "the Cascade".

-  Inheritance, Source order, Specificity, important!
+  Inheritance, Source order, Specificity, !important

 - What does the term "source order" mean with respect to CSS?